 For a small team that only needs scheduling and a little AI help, Buffer is the most popular free option, and for good reason: it is genuinely simple.
 Buffer's AI Assistant generates captions, rewrites text, and creates platform-specific variations, and its free plan allows up to 30 scheduled posts per channel across 3 channels, per Buffer's pricing page.
 For the agency-scale view of Buffer's limits, see our 11 affordable Buffer alternatives for agencies; for the broader free-plan small-team round-up, see 7 free social media schedulers for small teams.

 The trade-off is reach.
 According to DataReportal's 2026 Global Digital Overview, the typical brand now maintains a presence on six or more networks, so a 3-channel free cap forces most small teams onto a paid plan almost immediately.
-Velocity's 6-channel free plan covers that full footprint without a card, which is why it tends to win the "best free tool for a small team" comparison while Buffer wins the "simplest tool" one.
+Velocity Pro covers that full footprint inside 15 connected social channels, which is why it tends to win the "best AI workflow for a small team" comparison while Buffer wins the "simplest free queue" one.
 For the head-to-head against Hootsuite as well, see our Velocity vs Buffer vs Hootsuite comparison.

 "Buffer offers a free plan with up to 30 monthly scheduled posts per channel, with paid plans starting from $5/month per channel."
 (Sprout Social)